fdmarcin/MagInkDash-updated/README.md

 ## How it works

-1. A `cron` job on RPi triggers a Python script to run every hour to fetch calendar events from Google Calendar, weather forecast from OpenWeatherMap and random factoids from OpenAI's ChatGPT.
+1. A `cron` job on RPi triggers a Python script to run every hour to fetch calendar events from Google Calendar and weather forecast from OpenWeatherMap.
 1. The retrieved content is then formatted into the desired layout and saved as an image.
 1. An Apache server on the RPi hosts this image such that it can be accessed by the Inkplate 10.
 1. On the Inkplate 10, the corresponding script then connects to the RPi server on the local network